avriette/jagrep/README.md

 //
 Jagrep.async( { 'function' : function (t) { if ( t == 'test' ) return 1 } }, list, callback )

 // Does 'value' exist in list_a?
+Will be true or false.
 //
 var exists = Jagrep.in( list_a, 'value' );

 // Show me all the values from list_b that exist in list_a
+//
+// Note: this uses Jagrep.sync() under the covers, and is blocking.
 //
 var exists = Jagrep.all_in( list_a, list_b );